 On February 18, 2022, Tyche filed an Amended Answer, Counterclaims and Third-Party Complaint.
 On March 22, 2022, the Company and each of the Individual Company Defendants filed a Motion to Dismiss all of Tyche's claims.
 A hearing on such Motion to Dismiss was held on August 25, 2022, and the Court granted the Motion to Dismiss entirely as to each of the Individual Company Defendants, and also as to three of the four Counterclaims brought against the Company, only leaving Tyche's declaratory relief claim.
 On September 9, 2022, Tyche filed a Notice of Appeal as to the Court's decision, which has never been briefed or adjudicated.
-On August 26, 2022, Tyche filed a Motion to vacate or modify the Company's existing attachment Order against Tyche's shares of the Company's stock held in escrow.
+On August 26, 2022, Tyche filed a Notion to vacate or modify the Company's existing attachment Order against Tyche's shares of the Company's stock held in escrow.
 The Company has filed its Opposition thereto, and the Court summarily denied such Motion without hearing on January 3, 2023.
-Tyche subsequently filed a Notice of Appeal as to that denial and filed its Opening Brief on January 30, 2023.
-The Company filed its opposition brief on March 2, 2023, and the matter was taken under submission by the Appellate Court.
-On May 4, 2023, the Appellate Court issued its decision unanimously affirming the ruling of the lower Court in the Company's favor.
+Tyche subsequently filed a Notice of Appeal as to that denial and filed its Opposition thereto, and the court issued its decision unanimously affirming the ruling of the lower Court in the Company's favor.